artnoi43/superwatcher/superwatcher-demo/README.md

 # superwatcher-demo

-This is demo code for superwatcher.
+This is demo code for using superwatcher.

-In this example, `superexample/main.go` is like your own service code, who initializes all the database, and then has access to the event logs via an intance of `watcher.Watcher` and `watcher.WatcherClient`.

-> As of Oct 8, `watcher.WatcherClient` is not ready yet.
+The demo service will

+1. Uses an `watcher.WatcherClient` to demonstrate how to use superwatcher without having to implement `engine.ServiceEngine[K, T]`.

+2. Implements `engine.ServiceEngine[K, T]`, and injects that implementaiton into superwatcher `*engine.engine[K, T]`.

+This demo code is used to process and track UniswapV3 `Swap` and 1inch LimitOrder topics `OrderFilled` and `OrderCanceled` using superwatcher.

+As of this update, both superwatcher and this demo are not yet done.